 Sweeping legislative reorganization during the 1970s expanded the Senate staff and stimulated construction of a third office building, named for Michigan senator Philip A. Hart.
 Among other reforms, the Senate authorized the appointment of a minority staff for each committee and assigned senators a staff representative for each committee on which they served.
 Improved constituent services also increased the size of senators' personal staffs.
 Between the opening of the Dirksen Building in 1958 and the completion of the Hart Building in 1982, the number of Senate staff grew from 2,500 to 7,000.
 As the enlarged staff overflowed the two existing office buildings, the Senate acquired auxiliary space in nearby buildings that had once operated as hotels and apartment houses.
 It was not uncommon for committees and senators to have their staffs spread among several offices in different buildings.

-When it became apparent that simply extending the Dirksen Building as originally planned would not provide sufficient space for modern legislative business, Congress instead authorized an entirely new building.
+When it became apparent that simply extending the Dirksen Building as originally planned would not provide sufficient space for modern legislative business, Congress instead authorized construction of an entirely new building.
 After interviewing 16 firms, in 1973 Architect of the Capitol George M. White recommended a design submitted by the San Francisco-based architectural firm of John Carl Warnecke & Associates; it was approved by the Senate Committee on Public Works on August 8, 1974.

 A Building for the Computer Era

 First occupied in November 1982, the Hart Building is the largest of the three Senate office buildings.
 The nine-story structure provides offices for 50 senators, as well as for three committees and several subcommittees.
 Two-story duplex suites allow a senator’s entire office staff to work in connecting rooms.
 Where solid walls limited the arrangement of office space in the two older buildings, movable partitions permit reconfiguration of offices in the Hart Building to meet changing needs.
-Designed for modern telecommunications, removable floor panels permit the laying of telephone lines and computer cables, further aiding the rearrangement of offices as technology rapidly alter staff functions.
+Designed for modern telecommunications, removable floor panels permit the laying of telephone lines and computer cables, further aiding the rearrangement of offices as technology rapidly alters staff functions.
 On the building’s roof, microwave satellite dishes expanded senators’ communication links with the news media in their home states.

 The large Central Hearing Facility on the second floor of the Hart Building was designed for high-interest events attracting crowds that could not be accommodated in the regular hearing rooms.
-The facility offered more seating, better acoustics, and movable side panels where television cameras could operate without distracting the participants.
+The facility offers more seating, better acoustics, and movable side panels where television cameras can operate without distracting the participants.
 Behind the dais where committee members sit, the Senate seal is affixed to a white and gray marble wall, which contrasts with the wood-paneled side walls.
 The room has become familiar to television viewers as the site of numerous Senate investigations and confirmation hearings.

 Situated the furthest from the Capitol, the Hart Building was connected underground to an extension of the existing subway to the Dirksen Building.
 In 1994 a new train loop was installed that provided more cars and speedier service to handle the increased traffic between the buildings.
 With wider doors and trains at platform-level, the new system is also fully accessible.
 In addition, the Hart Building provides three floors of underground parking.